5H30.10 Cathode Ray Tube (Crookes Tube)

 - Dim lights in order to make the electron beam more visible.

 - Wire up the heater and accelerator contacts (and also deflector contacts, if desired) on the tube to the power supply (or supplies).

-- If possible, warm up the power supply by leaving it on standby for a few minutes.
+- If using the Heathkit supply, let it warm up by leaving it on standby for a few minutes.

 - If using an external camera, position and focus it to see the tube end-on.
 Leave the camera on.

 - Turn off automatic brightness adjustments on the camera, if applicable.

 - Do not exceed 300 V on the accelerating voltage from the Heathkit power supply.

 - A common error is to use the left-side knob on the Heathkit supply.

 - Project the camera view to the class.

 - Dim the lights.